 We all need breaks from strenuous activity, especially from an activity such as weight training.
+Pounding your body with heavy weights, week after week, month after month, takes a toll on the body as well as the mind.

 It only makes sense to take a break from weight training after 3 to 4 months of steady lifting.
 A two to three week break is sufficient to allow the body to recover from a hard and heavy weight training cycle.